How we are working towards prevention and diagnostics of Alzheimer’s, and drug treatments for AD, Parkinson’s and other diseases

 Diseases and programmes we are working on

 Together with Rudi Tanzi at Massachusetts General Hospital and the Centre for Health Bioinformatics group at Harvard E. Chan School of Public Health we are working in the Cure Alzheimer’s Genome Project to interpret the whole genome sequences of 1500 AD afflicted individuals, some in families.
-This has meant rethinking how to call variants in a realistic timeframe, while developing in an appropriate best practice framework.
-With that problem well along to being solved, we are now turning to linking called variants that have reached some level of significance within affected individuals (in families or across cohorts of affecteds) to the actual causative processes for the disease.
+We are now turning to linking called variants that have reached some level of significance within affected individuals (in families or across cohorts of affecteds) to the actual causative processes for the disease.
 We’re excited to link these data and to work with our collaborators in findings from the Accelerating Medicines Project – Alzheimer’s Disease – enabling functional association with genomic variants.

 Resilience against Alzheimer’s